 What about a Web site?
 We recommend someone who has done a bunch of CR Innkeeper web sites (although we made our own web site).
 You should get familiar with web editor once your initial design is done and be committed to building out content over time.
 Web marketing can cost you a bundle but there are a few things you can do yourself at minimal to no cost – we examine these in the seminar.
 You must be in charge of and be able to develop your own content (regularly).

 How do you get the word out?
 Most people think of travel agents first – we say maybe/maybe not!
+Actually we sya they don't work at all for us.
 Their commissions are high and, in the beginning, you may be willing to give up some control and some revenue to get occupancy and ratings?
 What about tour operators?
 They do not work for a small Inn, sorry.
-Big winners are guide books and travel forums as well as sites such as TripAdvisor.com.
-At our seminar we can go over the many ways to use these sites and tools to help market your Inn.
+Big winners are guide books and travel forums as well as sites such as TripAdvisor.com, facebook etc. At our seminar we can go over the many ways to use these sites and tools to help market your Inn.

 At the seminar we will discuss the 4 best marketing ideas in Costa Rica (from Pura Vida Hotel - everyone else's will be different!).
 By best we mean those that meet two criteria – an increase in bookings and an improvement in perception of the hotel and its services from 4000 miles away.

 This is what an Inn is really all about and you need to work EVERY detail.